-ON THIS PAGE: You will find information about how many people learn they have leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with leukemia each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2013, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2016, and the ACS website.

 The next section in this guide is Risk Factors .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu to choose another section to continue reading this guide.